mlswg/mls-combiner/draft-ietf-mls-combiner.md

 The default mode of operation is PQ/T Confidentiality Only mode.
 This mode provides confidentiality and limited authenticity against quantum attackers.
-More precisely, it provides PQ authenticity against "outsiders", that is, against quantum attackers who do not have acces to (signature) secret keys of any group member.
+More precisely, it provides PQ authenticity against "outsiders", that is, against quantum attackers who do not have acces to secret keys of any group member.
 (Authenticity comes from the fact that the traditional session adds AEAD / MAC tags which are not available to outsiders with CRQC.)
 This mode does not prevent quantum impersonation attacks by other group members.